jobthomas33/My_Projects/Clustering Project Kochi/README.md

-# Coursera_Capstone
+# Clustering Project
-Coursera Capstone Project in IBM Data Scince Professional Certificate.
-The objective of this  project was to analyze and select the best locations in the city of Kochi, Kerala, India to open a new café.
-Using data science methodology and machine learning techniques like clustering, this project aims to provide solutions to answer the business question:
-In the city of Kochi, Kerala, India, if a property developer is looking to open a new café, where would you recommend that they open it?
+This project was completed as part of IBM Data Scince Professional Certificate and was peer reviewed.
+The objective of this  project was to analyze and select the best locations in the city of Kochi, India to open a new cafe.
+Using data science methodology and machine learning techniques like clustering, this project aims to provide solutions to answer the business question:In the city of Kochi, Kerala, India, if a property developer is looking to open a new café, where would you recommend that they open it?

+The location information was scraped from wikipedia using beautifulsoup and coordinates was obtained using geocoder in python.
+Foursquare API was used to get the venue information based on coordinates.
+Data structures in python was used to clean up the information.
+One hot encoding was performed and only Cafe's were selected for clustering.
+K-Means clustering was implemented and the clusters were displayed in a geographical map using folium package in python.
+Clusters of cafe based on geographical location was categorized as 0- Hign number of cafe, 1- Moderate number of cafe and 2- high number of cafe.
+Based on the cluster and the accessibility of location, the idela location to start a cafe in Kochi can be determined.